 How to change the posted date of the transaction?

 Well, now we have a solution for you!
 You can easily change the posted date of the transaction and make your calculations accurate again.

 To change the date of the transaction, please do the following:

-- Select a new date for the transaction;
+- Hit the date of the transaction;